-On 2015-03-08, Swarm A and C crossed the quasi-dipole equator in the evening sector at geographic longitudes of about 81.6° W and 80.17° W, respectively.
+On 8 March 2015, Swarm A and C crossed the quasidipole equator in the evening sector at geographic longitudes of about 81.6 and 80.17° W respectively.
 The N_e profiles of Swarm A and C in columns (ii) and (iii) of Fig. 4 show depletions near the quasi-dipole equator.
 However, the longitudes of the Swarm satellites were offset from the JRO longitude to the west.

-Burke et al. (2003) made a similar observation, comparing DMSP plasma density measurements with JULIA observations.
+Burke et al. (2003) made a similar observation, comparing DMSP plasma density measurements with JU-LIA observations.
 Ionospheric irregularities are generally assumed to drift westward across the magnetic field lines (Kelley, 2009).
 Therefore, the depletions met by Swarm A and C may not correspond to the plumes observed by the JULIA radar.
-The irregularity structures observed by Swarm on 2015-03-08 may correspond to the plume remnants that drifted across the radar beam.

-We also checked on the Spread F signatures on ionosonde data from JRO in comparison with the results presented in Fig. 4.
-Figures 5 and 6 show ionograms produced on 2015-03-02 and 2015-03-08 using the SAO explorer.
+The ionospheric irregularities observed by Swarm on 8 March 2015 may correspond to the plume remnants that drifted across the radar beam.
+We also checked on the spread-F signatures on ionosonde data from JRO in comparison with the results presented in Fig. 4.
+Figures 5 and 6 show ionograms produced on 2 and 8 March 2015 using the SAO explorer respectively.
 The ionosonde measurements were recorded at 15 min intervals.

-The sequence of ionograms presented in Fig. 5 show that spread Fs were continuously observed from 00:30 UT-05:00 UT (19:30 LT-24:00 LT), while Swarm encountered ionospheric irregularities on 2015-03-02 between about 20:27 LT to 21:05 LT (see Fig. 4).
-The ionograms on 2015-03-08 also showed strong spread Fs starting at 00:15 UT(19:15 LT) and this coincided with the time period when ionospheric irregularities and plasma plumes were recorded by Swarm and JULIA, respectively.
-The results presented in Fig. 4, 5, and 6 show that the in situ ionospheric irregularities, spread Fs, and plumes were observed over and near JRO simultaneously.
+The sequence of ionograms presented in Fig. 5 shows that spread-F signatures were continuously observed from 00:30 to 05:00 UT (19:30 to 24:00 LT), while Swarm encountered ionospheric irregularities on 2 March 2015 between about 20:27 and 21:05 LT (see Fig. 4).

+The ionograms on 8 March 2015 also showed strong spread-F signatures starting at 00:15 UT (19:15 LT) and this coincided with the time period when ionospheric irregularities and plasma plumes were recorded by Swarm and JULIA respectively.
+The results presented in Figs. 4, 5, and 6 show that the in situ ionospheric irregularities, spread-F signatures, and plumes were observed over and near the JRO simultaneously.
 Strong range spread F is caused by ionospheric irregularities and can, therefore, be regarded as a result of the generalized RTI mechanism (Rastogi et al., 1989; Wang et al., 2008; Shi et al., 2011; Alfonsi et al., 2013).
-The Spread F signatures are triggered by irregularities at the bottom or within a growing plasma bubble or by declining bubbles (Abdu et al., 2012).
-Figures 4, 5, and 6 provide evidence that JULIA,
+The spread-F signatures are triggered by irregularities at the bottom or within a growing plasma bubble or by declining bubbles (Abdu et al., 2012).
+Figures 4, 5, and 6 provide evidence that JULIA, Swarm, and the ionosonde simultaneously observed ionospheric irregularities over the JRO.
+In the next section, we present the results of a statistical analysis of Swarm, JU-LIA, and ionosonde observations.